 In the program structure, students will complete the 42-hour M.B.A HOM program in 24 months, including the summers before and after the first-year medical school curriculum.
-This is possible due to course offerings in-class and online, and courses that are taught in an accelerated seven week format.
+Six hours of this 42 hour program is coursework that is completed in the school of medicine.
+This is possible due to course offerings in-class and online, courses that are taught in an accelerated seven week format and coursework that is accepted from the school of medicine.
 The flexibility of the program allows for the student to complete the required (administrative) field experience anywhere in the country without extending the program of study.